 I always end up listening to people's words and writing them down.
 It's worse when I'm in class.
-I'll be sitting down, writing notes or a blog down, and somehow I hear a great line to write down.
-My margins are filled with other people's words.
+I'll be writing notes or a blog down when I hear a great line to write down.
+My margins get filled with other people's words.
 They're diagonal and lopsided.
-I can't even remember where … Continue reading A writer habit
+I can't even remember where some come from. … Continue reading A writer habit

 Sometimes the world may be against you.
 Everything may seem to fall apart as if you can’t get anything done.
 But even writing down three words is progress towards a goal.
 Three more strokes of a painting.
 Three more pages of a book.
 A little bit a day can go a long way.

-“The road to hell is paved with adverbs.” - Stephen King Adverbs have become some of the most hated words in the English language, especially for writers.
-Although, it's hard to see how adverbs slow stories down sometimes.
-Popular adverbs include: particularly usually simply quite little finally accidentally fast As a tip, duplicate the story … Continue reading Writing adverbs
+“The road to hell is paved with adverbs.” - Stephen King Adverbs are some of the most hated words in the English language, especially for some writers.
+Though it's hard to see how adverbs slow stories down.
+Popular adverbs include: particularly usually simply quite little finally accidentally fast As a tip, duplicate your story and … Continue reading Writing adverbs

-Sometimes a good story doesn't come nor get written quickly.
+Sometimes a good story doesn't get written quickly.
 It can seem as if we're sitting for days, waiting for something to happen.
-But - remember - that something good never pops up instantly.
+But - remember - that something good never pops up in an instant.
 It takes time.
-After some time passes, you'll see how brilliant your story is and so will others.
+After some time passes, you'll see how brilliant your story has become and so will others.

 Overworking is easy for a writer.
 Writers are constantly thinking of poetic lines and/or story developments.
-After a while, our stories can get mixed up and everything written comes out forced.
+After a while, our stories get mixed up and everything written comes out forced.
 But is it even possible for a writer to take a break?
 Kind of.
-We can psychically stop writing down stories or ideas.
-We … Continue reading Writing breaks
+We can psychically stop writing.
+We can pause and stop ourselves … Continue reading Writing breaks

-As a writer, story ideas always flow in and out of me.
+As a writer, story ideas flow in and out of me.
 They sometimes come at inconvenient times like showers when I can’t write anything down.
-I memorize the words, repeating them over and over until I can get some written down.
+I memorize the words, repeating them over and over until I can get something written down.
 Those words are never as good as the originals.
-Some ideas flow out … Continue reading The Best Ideas for Stories
+Some ideas flow out of … Continue reading Where the best stories come from

-Sometimes I think it's good to look back at where you came from.
-For me, I started as a small girl in Dallas.
+Sometimes it's good to look back at where you came from.
+For me, I was a small girl in Dallas.
 I tried writing a novel about puppies with super powers in a Captain Jack Sparrow journal.
-I handwrote many chapters that took up about half the journal before I quit.
-I had a … Continue reading Writing origins
+I handwrote many chapters that took up about half the journal before I stopped.
+I had a colored in map … Continue reading Writing origins